SafePays API

 Your webhook endpoint should:

-1. Receive POST requests
+1. Accept POST requests with a JSON body

-4. Return a 200 OK response quickly
+3. Return a 200 OK response quickly

 Example Implementations